DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/01_PrimerPPAppScenario.md

   That option requires selecting a single record in the list.
 Moreover the import state must not yet be finalized.

 Major mechanism to manage the import is a wizard.
 The context of the wizard is either (1) the import to be edited or (2) none if a new import shall be created.
 The wizard consists of three steps:
-* Create/ Update - Creates/ updates the header depending on the wizard context
+* Create/ Update

-  This step is only intended for the importing user.
-If the approver navigates to that screen all controls are disabled.
+  The functionality of that step is only available if the state of the header is not yet `Finalized` or higher.
+In that step the importer creates or updates the header depending on the wizard context.
 For simplicity reasons the changes (new or edit) will be written directly to the dataverse when submit is clicked.
 The screenshot below shows the conceptual screen:
   <br><img src="./images/intro_apps_imp_mask_wiz_cre.png" /><br>

-* Upload - Uploads the local file containing the consumption data
+* Upload

-  This step is only intended for the importing user.
-If the approver navigates to that screen all controls are disabled.
+  The functionality of that step is only available if the state of the header is not yet `Finalized` or higher.
+In that step the importer uploads the local file containing the consumption data.
   The upload will always refer to an existing import.
 Either the header import from the wizard context is edited or the newly created one.
 The screenshot below shows the conceptual screen:
   <br><img src="./images/intro_apps_imp_mask_wiz_upl.png" /><br>

-* Approve - This step depends is intended for importing and approving users alike.

-  If the importer clicks the `approve` button the import header is set to finalized.
-The same click from the approver sets the header to `approved` what starts the taking over to the final table.
+* Approve

+  The functionality of that step is only available if the state of the header is not yet `Finalized` or higher.
+This step signals to the approver that the import is ready for approval.
+Signaling is triggered by clicking the button which sets the state of the import header to `Finalized`.
 The screenshot below shows the conceptual screen:
   <br><img src="./images/intro_apps_imp_mask_wiz_appr.png" /><br>

 The approving user also gets a search mask as entry point that is geared towards finalized imports that have not been approved yet.
-Approval is done by directly jumping to the third step of the wizard based on the selected import.
+Approval is done by filtering the relevant records and clicking the approve button.
 Additionally the approver can display the accumulated CO2 consumptions per year.

 <br><img src="./images/intro_apps_appr_mask_ovr.png" /><br>
 <br><img src="./images/intro_apps_appr_mask_co2_cons.png" /><br>

 Our application does not provide functionality to maintain users and their corresponding departments.
 The idea is to use the built-in dataverse functionality to modify the data if required.

+Custom pages are used to bundle the functionality for the importer and approver since both are independent from the workflow.
+Depending on the department only the relevant page is shown.
+All functionality within a page is implemented by using multiple screens.

 ## Data Model